 For six months, I strung them all along.

 It was horrible.
 Everyone (my mentor, my husband, my publisher) thought my book was almost finished.
 I’d say it was just being checked over, crossing the ‘t’s, dotting the ‘i’s.
-When that became unbelievable, I’d even imply I’d submitted, and it was the publishers who were dragging their feet.
+When that became unbelievable, I’d even imply I’d submitted and it was not me but the publishers who were dragging their feet.

 The truth?
 I was utterly stuck and filled with shame.
 I turned up every day to write, but I just couldn’t find a way forward with rewriting.
 I’d never suffered from writers’ block before.
 This was something different.
 I was writing, it just wasn’t getting me anywhere.
 Everything felt like a backwards step.
 I even wrote to a clinical psychiatrist to ask for help (she turned me away of course).
 I knew it was only so long before I was found out.

 At last, I took the chance to talk to a life coach.
 I wish I’d known about book coaches then, but she helped me see what had been holding me back.
 I had been trying to do what others had suggested, instead of focusing on saying what I had to say and taking ownership of my book.
 I had lost my self-trust as a writer.

 After getting help, I was on fire.
 In a good way, I mean.
 On the commute to work, I dictated thoughts about what I really wanted to say.
 I wrote it up in the evenings.